mike-kate/web1/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.41 =
+* New: The `mla-substitution-parameter-hooks-example.php` example plugin "parent:" prefix has been enhanced to provide access to item's parent post/page custom field values.
+Simply code the custom field name as the value following the "parent:" prefix.
+* New: A new "MLA Copy Item Example" plugin has been added.
+It adds a "Copy" action to the Media/Assistant admin submenu that lets you copy one or more existing MEdia LIbrary items, creating new items.
+* New: The `woofixit.php` example plugin has new tools.
+The "Fill ALT Text (CT)" and "Replace ALT Text (CT)" tools apply a Content Template to the Product Image/Product Gallery Images.
+* New: In the Settings/Media Library Assistant Documentation tab, "MLA Term List Examples" have been added.
+* New: A new setting for the Debug tab logs details of the IPTC, EXIF, XMP and PDF metadata generation process.
+* Fix: The minimum PHP version required by MLA has been updated from 5.4 to 5.3.
+* Fix: Some EXIF values sourced from the IFD0 section are now properly converted to string values, and are no longer overwritten by values from the WINXP section.
+The WINXP values are available separately, e.g., `[+exif:WINXP.Title+]`.
+* Fix: In the Settings/Media Library Assistant Documentation tab, links to EXIF information and standards have been updated.
+* Fix: The MLA Reporting value on the Settings/Media LIbrary Assistant Debug tab handles hexadedimal values, e.g. "0xFFFF", properly with PHP version 7.x.
+* Fix: IPTC/EXIF and custom field mapping rules now handle "invisible" custom fields (names beginning with underscore) correctly.
+* Fix: For `[mla_gallery]`, a defect in applying the `mla_terms_connnector` parameter has been corrected.
+* Fix: For `[mla_gallery]` pagination controls are now properly displayed when the `mla_paginate_rows` is returned from the `mla_gallery_arguments` filter.
+See, for example, the "MLA tax query Example" plugin.
+* Fix: When Polylang is active, a problem with the "Attachments" column on the taxonomy edit submenu screens has been corrected.
+* Fix: Handling for the Media/Assistant "Entries per page:" option setting has been changed to work more reliably and optionally log some debug information.
+* Fix: Fatal PHP errors caused by `link=download` requests that do not specify all required parameters have been eliminated.

 = 2.40 =
 * New: For WordPress 4.7 and later, the **thumbnail generation Bulk Action can generate native thumbnails** for items uploaded to the Media Library before updating to WP 4.7.
 * New: The Settings/Media Library Assistant **Shortcodes tab has been re-written** with a more "WordPress-like" interface.